Lu Kang (Han dynasty): Life

-Lu Kang was from Wu County, Wu Commandery, which is in present-day Suzhou, Jiangsu.
+Lu Kang was born during the reign of Emperor Shun of Han.
+He was from Wu County, Wu Commandery, which is in present-day Suzhou, Jiangsu.
 His grandfather, Lu Xu (陸續), served as a minor officer in a commandery in the early Eastern Han dynasty.
 When the prince Liu Ying plotted to overthrow Emperor Ming, Lu Xu was implicated, arrested and tortured.
 Emperor Ming eventually pardoned Lu Xu but placed him under permanent house arrest.
 Lu Xu died of old age.
 Lu Kang's father, Lu Bao (陸襃), had a reputation for his morally upright character.
 The Han government repeatedly asked Lu Bao to join the civil service but he refused.

 Lu Kang was already known for being virtuous and diligent at a young age.
 He was nominated by Wu Commandery's Administrator, Li Su (李肅), as a xiaolian (civil service candidate), and was appointed as a minor officer in Wu Commandery.
-After Li Su was executed for committing some offence(s), Lu Kang collected Li's body, brought back to Li's home in Yingchuan Commandery (潁川郡) for burial, and mourned Li's death.
+After Li Su was executed in c.November 162 for defeat in battle, Lu Kang collected Li's body, brought it back to Li's home in Yingchuan Commandery (潁川郡) for burial, and mourned Li's death.
 Zang Min (臧旻), the Inspector of Yang Province, nominated him as a maocai (茂才), so Lu Kang was appointed as the Prefect (令) of Gaocheng County (高成縣; around present-day Yanshan County, Hebei).
 Gaocheng County was very remote and its security was poor.
 Every household in the county was armed with bows and arrows.
 When the previous Prefects entered office, they made the locals build and repair the city walls.
 After arriving in Gaocheng County, Lu Kang freed the labourers and governed the county so well that the people were very pleased with him and even criminal activity ceased in the county.
 The commandery office reported Lu Kang's achievements to the Han imperial court.
 In 178, during the reign of Emperor Ling, Lu Kang was promoted to serve as the Administrator (太守) of Wuling Commandery (武陵郡; around present-day Changde, Hunan).
 Later, he was reassigned to be the Administrator of Guiyang (桂陽; around present-day Chenzhou, Hunan) and Le'an (樂安; around present-day Zibo, Shandong) commanderies.
 He governed his jurisdictions well.